Battle of Mycale: Background

 After Xerxes I was crowned the emperor of the Achaemenid Empire, he quickly resumed preparations for the invasion of Greece, including building two pontoon bridges across the Hellespont.
 A congress of city states met at Corinth in late autumn of 481 BC, and a confederate alliance of Greek city-states was formed.
-In August 480 BC, after hearing of Xerxes' approach, a small Greek army led by the Spartan king Leonidas I blocked the Pass of Thermopylae, while an Athenian-dominated navy sailed to the Straits of Artemisium.
-The vastly outnumbered Greek army held Thermopylae against the Persian army for six days in total, before being outflanked by the Persians.
+In August 480 BC, after hearing of Xerxes' approach, a small Greek army led by Spartan king Leonidas I blocked the Pass of Thermopylae, while an Athenian-dominated navy sailed to the Straits of Artemisium.
+The vastly outnumbered Greek army held Thermopylae against the Persian army for six days in total before being outflanked by the Persians.
 The Persians also achieved a costly naval triumph at the Battle of Artemisium, where they forced the Greek fleet to withdraw and thus captured the Euripus Strait.

-After Thermopylae, the Persian army had burned and sacked the Boeotian cities which had not surrendered, namely Plataea and Thespiae, before taking possession of the now-evacuated city of Athens.
+After Thermopylae, the Persian army burned and sacked the Boeotian cities which had not surrendered, namely Plataea and Thespiae, before taking possession of the now-evacuated city of Athens.
 The Greek army, meanwhile, prepared to defend the Isthmus of Corinth.
 The ensuing naval Battle of Salamis ended in a decisive victory for the Greeks, marking a turning point in the conflict.
 Following the defeat of his navy at Salamis, Xerxes retreated to Asia with a minor portion of his army.